 If you examine the tree structure, you can see that the most you have to read to get to any letter of the alphabet is 5.
 By using a tree structure, we have cut our work by more than half!

-Using a tree structure may seem too much trouble to avoid reading fewer than 8 letters on average.
+Using a tree structure may seem too much trouble to avoid reading fewer than 8 elements on average.
 However, the true power in tree structures is how they scale: how they perform as the tree gets bigger and bigger.